2lindell/advent/docs/source.txt

 [O6]The mark rod is a thing in At_Sw_End with printed name "black rod" and description "It's a three foot black rod with a rusty mark on an end.".
 [D0]"A three foot black rod with a rusty mark on an end lies nearby."
 Understand "black/rusty/three/foot/iron/explosive/dynamite/blast" as the mark rod.
+After deciding the scope of the player when the location is in End Game Area: place the mark rod in scope.

 Instead of finding something in End Game Area, say [M138]"I daresay whatever you want is around here somewhere."